 He is now a consultant, working with energy and mining companies on improving their social and environmental performance.
 Most recently he has been working in Mozambique, helping a gas project improve its social impacts there by setting up a large-scale agriculture project (www.catalisa.com) and also creating a Community Development Fund with the full involvement of all sections of the local community.

 A long-time birdwatcher and ringer, Barnaby also loves observing the hundreds of moths in his garden as well as exploring the outdoors.
 He’s been visiting Slimbridge since he was just 14 years old.

-Martin is currently Director of Finance and Operations at Christian Aid, one of the UK’s leading international NGOs delivering humanitarian relief and development programmes in some 40 countries with some 600 partner organisations.
+Martin is currently Chief Operating Officer Christian Aid, one of the UK’s leading international NGOs delivering humanitarian relief and development programmes in some 40 countries with some 600 partner organisations.
 Prior to joining Christian Aid, Martin worked with ActionAid and also with Prudential.

 Martin graduated in Zoology from the University of Bristol in 1986 before pursuing an accountancy qualification, a Masters in Business Administration and then a career in the voluntary sector.
 He has previously served as a trustee on the boards of Landmine Action and The Climate Movement.

 Martin is married with three children, based in the south-east of England, has travelled extensively and is a lifelong birder.

 Andrew is Director of Operations and Consultancy for the National Trust, responsible for a team of about 1500 staff and 10000 volunteers, who look after beautiful places for the benefit of the nation.
 In the Midlands this includes: great houses such as Hardwick Hall and Attingham Park: 80000 acres of land, from lowland farms to the heights of the Long Mynd and Kinder Scout: as well as back to back houses in Birmingham, a Chartists cottage, several villages, pubs, dovecotes, tithe barns and watermills